clydotron/job_worker_service/Design.md

 User authentication and authorization

-Simple authorization:
+Simple authorization:<br />
-use gRPC interceptors: (will need for both unary and streaming connections)
+Uses hardcoded user 'tokens' to identify known users. use gRPC interceptors to check if the user is authorized.
 * On client: add user token
-* On server: check the user token against known, reject connection if unknown
+* On server: check the user token against known, reject connection if unknown TODO add actual user authentication

 TODO need a way to select the current user:
 Options: